Help-Me-Fitness/Overview/README.md

 Tracks what music an individual listens to, and pairs them with others based on that music.
 Could be potentially used as a dating app, or just meeting new friends with similar music tastes.

 ### App Evaluation
-- **Category:** Fitness
+- **Category:** Fitness/Health
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
+- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer.
 Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** Helps fitness beginners to perform exercises through visual instruction.
+Users can be shown proper technique to exercises while present in the gym.
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
+- **Market:** Any individual could choose to use this app.
+For documentation purposes, the general market would be individuals above the age of 13.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
+- **Habit:** This app could be used as often or unoften as the user wanted depending on their fitness goals.
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Scope:** First we would start with letting users build profiles and building their own workouts, maybe it can be expand to sharing your workouts to other profiles.

 ## Product Spec
 ### 1. User Stories (Required and Optional)